 Which standards are the core components of a quality system?

 No matter what regulatory guidance a product conforms to, they all have some common characteristics such as the use of a validated standard operating procedure, the existence of a sanitation program, monitoring of personnel, and ensuring that the installation is designed to minimize risks and is maintained in good condition.
 In order to organize these systems, a quality manual is usually used to define the scope of the corresponding programs and practices.

 The Hazard Analysis and Critical Control Point (HACCP) plan is another common element in a quality system.
 The HACCP plan identifies which points in the manufacturing process present hazards, what those hazards are, how to prevent them, and how corrective actions will be handled if there is an error or abnormality at a control point.
 Both the HACCP plan and the quality manual are based on guidelines such as GPP or GMP.

-If you’re looking to provide accurate information about your medical cannabis product, or your company wants to enter international markets, like Europe, Canada, you will have to enter the certification world.
-The more widely-standardized these regulations are globally, the easier time businesses will have selling their goods to foreign markets, and the more confidence and security patients are afforded in using quality-assured products.
+If you’re looking to provide accurate information about your medical cannabis product, or your company wants to enter international markets, like Europe and Canada, you will have to apply for certain cartifications.
+The more widely-standardized these regulations are globally, the easier time businesses will have selling their goods to foreign markets, and the more confidence and security your product offers its users.

 We offer streamlined licensing application processes

 The Latin American cannabis sector is open for international investors on the lookout for new opportunities and early-mover advantages.

 With increasingly stable legal regulations and more comprehensive information available about the industry, several countries in the region are forecasted to become key exporters of cannabis extracts and derivatives into the foreseeable future.